Tuesday, January 31, 2017

 Review

-THE ADVENTURES OF PRISCILLA, QUEEN OF THE DESERT, was an iconic film not just for Australian viewers.
-Back in the year of its release, the movie was considered risqué, but nowadays, the lifestyle choices of the main characters are (mostly) accepted by the broader community.
-PRISCILLA was a low-budget road comedy with an unusual premise about cross-dressers (sans one) stuck in the desert of Australia.
-The script is well-written with humour, including a few jabs at ABBA and poignancy with scenes containing prejudice and discrimination that some viewers may find offensive.
+THE ADVENTURES OF PRISCILLA, QUEEN OF THE DESERT, is surprisingly sensitive and thoughtful for an iconic film made for Australian viewers.
+At the time of its release, the movie was considered groundbreaking for the LGBTQ community, as nowadays, the lifestyle choices of the main characters are (mostly) accepted by the broader community.
+PRISCILLA was a low-budget road comedy with an unusual premise about drag queens (sans one) stuck in the desert of Australia.
+The script is well-written, with humour, including a few jabs at ABBA and poignancy with scenes containing prejudice and discrimination that some viewers may find offensive.

 The film takes you to the outback scenery in its cinematography with kitschy costume design and disco-flavoured background music to see the glitz, glamour and flamboyance in PRISCILLA.
-Hugo Weaving was in one of the lead roles and was an unknown actor.
-He acted with fellow newcomer and co-star Guy Pearce, who was the sassiest of the bunch, and Terence Stamp was an old drama queen who didn't seem to hold his stuffiness any longer.
+Hugo Weaving was in one of the lead roles and, at the time, was an unknown actor.
+He did well in his performance as Tick.
+He acted with fellow newcomer and co-star Guy Pearce, who was the sassiest of the bunch, and Terence Stamp was in a rare authentic portrayal as an old trans woman.

-PRISCILLA is a flashy and comical film and a must-see for Aussie film-buffs.
+PRISCILLA is a flashy and comical film, guaranteed to make everyone laugh and a must-see for Aussie film-buffs.

 Star rating: (8/10) Very Good Movie